 All driveways shall conform to the provisions of the Town of Pembroke Driveway Regulations.
 Editor's Note: See Ch.
 198, Driveways.
-Shared driveways shall require a special use permit from the Planning Board.
+Shared driveways are not permitted.

 § 143-54 Screening and buffers - Limited Office District.

 A. A buffer of a minimum height of six feet shall be erected and maintained to screen between non-residential uses and existing residential uses.
 Buffers, at the discretion of the Planning Board, may be fence screens, dense plantings of suitable evergreen trees and shrubbery, naturally occurring shrubs and trees or any combination thereof.